utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/private-network-requests.md

 > **[The Private API Network is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-Users with the [Editor role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) for an element can request to add elements to the Private API Network.
+Users with the Editor role can request to add elements to the Private API Network.
+An API Network Manager or Folder Manager will review your request and either approve or deny it.

 ## Contents